-2.10.1 Cyclone and Storms
+2.10.1 Cyclones / Tropical Storms

-This area is generally susceptible to cyclonic conditions from November to April annually.
+Eg: This area is generally susceptible to cyclonic conditions from November to April annually.
 Conditions can vary from mild to severe wind, heavy to torrential rain, flooding in localised areas, across roads, creeks and private properties.
 Environmental damage can inhibit movement on roads, access to and within private properties.
-Severe storm events in early October/November have been known to fall powerlines and trees, cutting access and power to the area.